 The Yellow, a purpose-built neighbourhood centre entirely funded by Wembley Park, provides a weekly programme of community activities, ranging from youth theatre to Indian classical dance.
-The neighbourhood boasts the 2,000 seat Troubadour Wembley Park Theatre, and affordable artist studios, run by Second Floor Studios & Arts.
+The neighbourhood boasts the 2,000-seat Troubadour Wembley Park Theatre, and affordable artist studios, run by Second Floor Studios & Arts.
 It is also home to London’s largest BOXPARK, featuring a whole floor dedicated to gaming and immersive VR experiences.
 Wembley Park is just 12 minutes from Central London.

 Founded by curator and art consultant Zoë Allen, Artistic Statements creates impactful art installations.
 Connecting people to place through engaging artistic interventions whilst supporting creative talent by finding unique opportunities to showcase artistic skill.

-Artistic interventions can take many forms; from pop-up immersive displays for events, outdoor graphic murals and temporary interactive installations, to large scale permanent public artworks, digital animation design, lighting sculptures and more.
+Artistic interventions can take many forms; from pop-up immersive displays for events, outdoor graphic murals and temporary interactive installations, to large-scale permanent public artworks, digital animation design, lighting sculptures and more.

 Averil has 15 years of experience working in the art world – starting in New York where she was the director of Hamburg Kennedy Art Advisory & Projects, an established photography consultancy.
 Later she became the director of Brancolini Grimaldi, a contemporary photography gallery born in Florence and Rome which expanded to London, Mayfair in 2011.
-There she worked closely with both emerging and established artists, curating exhibitions and art fairs, developing special projects, events, and publications.
+There she worked closely with both emerging and established artists, curating exhibitions and art fairs, and developing special projects, events, and publications.

 Sofia Cianciulli is a multi-disciplinary body artist from Florence, Italy.
 Cianciulli grew up surrounded by Renaissance art history’s sexual connotations and later was influenced by the individualism and diversity of New York feminism.
 After completing her MA in Fine Art and Central Saint Martins, Cianciulli was shortlisted for The Ingram Prize.
 Cianciulli combines painting, performance, digital media, and augmented reality to consider the female body in the post-feminist media age.
-Her work reflects upon the entangled and co-dependent nature of millennials and the internet, responding with absolute transparency to modern narrative conventions that are an inextricable part of her reality.
+Her work reflects upon the entangled and co-dependent nature of millennials and the internet.
+Responding with absolute transparency to modern narrative conventions that are an inextricable part of her reality.

 Elegant and ethereal but also precise and geometric.
-Laxmi Hussain’s drawings and paintings exist somewhere between the abstract and the realistic, often presenting what appear to be the free-flowing organic forms of the body through intricately ordered patterns.
-Her finely detailed line forms are rooted in a fascination with architecture, a subject she studied for several years before becoming disillusioned with the constraints and rigidity of the discipline.
+Laxmi Hussain’s drawings and paintings exist somewhere between the abstract and the realistic.
+Often presenting what appear to be the free-flowing organic forms of the body through intricately ordered patterns.
+Her finely detailed line forms are rooted in a fascination with architecture.
+A subject she studied for several years before becoming disillusioned with the constraints and rigidity of the discipline.

 Her inspiration comes from the forms encountered in everyday life, from the body, the tenderness of motherhood, the natural shapes of the body as a vessel and its evolution as it moves through life.